tbm00/Command64/README.md

 # Command64 <img align="left" src="icon.png" alt="Item64 Icon" width="40"/>
-A spigot plugin that runs commands with configurable triggers, and introduces a user-friendly reward system.
+A spigot plugin that installs a local cron scheduler, runs commands with configurable triggers, and introduces a user-friendly reward system.

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- **Simple, but Powerful** Use the 4 different entry types to create a variety of things from events to custom items.
+- **Simple, but Powerful** Use the 5 different entry types to create a variety of things from events to custom items.
 Use delays & checks to create chains or loops of commands that are initially triggered by a parent/root command, item, or player join(s).
 Or just use it for simpler means :D
-- **Reward System** Let players redeem rewards FROM ANY PLUGIN when they want to, without losing items due to full inventory space.
-- **Command Items** Run predefined command(s) when a player uses a custom item, with optional permission checks.
+- **Cron Schedule** Schedule command(s) to be run during specific times and/or intervals!
+- **Sudo Commands** Run any command as someone else or the console.
 - **Join Commands** Run predefined command(s) when a player joins the server, with optional permission checks.
 - **Custom Commands** Run predefined command(s) when a player uses a custom command, with optional delays, permission checks, and inventory checks.
-- **Sudo Commands** Run any command as someone else or the console.
+- **Command Items** Run predefined command(s) when a player uses a custom item, with optional permission checks.
+- **Reward System** Let players redeem rewards FROM ANY PLUGIN when they want to, without losing items due to full inventory space.

 ## Dependencies
 - **Java 17+**: REQUIRED